redhat-cop/openshift-disconnected-operators/README.md

+# Note

+This script has been update for OpenShift 4.6+.
+Please see [this branch]() for earlier OCP releases

 # OpenShift Offline Operator Catalogue Build and Mirror

-This script will create a custom operator catalogue based on the desired operators and mirror the images to a local registry.
+This script has been This script will create a custom operator catalogue based on the desired operators and mirror the images to a local registry.

 Why create this?

-Because the current catalogue build and mirror (https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html) takes 1-5 hours to create and more than 50% of the catalogue is not usable offline anyways.
+Because the current catalogue build and mirror (https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html) takes 1-5 hours to create and more than 50% of the catalogue is not usable offline anyways.
 This tool allows you to create a custom catalogue with only the operators you need.

 ## Requirements